Handing out hip checks since 2005.

 The Muñecas attended the 2008 Western Regionals, Derby On The Rocks, and they ranked 6th place in the tournament, narrowly missing 5th place, losing by only two points to the Bay Area Derby Girls.
 In 2011, the Muñecas joined the South Central Region of WFTDA.
 They took 2010 and 2011 to train hard with a cache of new players and transfer skaters, somewhat changing the face of Duke City Roller Derby.
 The training and restructuring paid off, and they were only two ranking places away from the 2012 South Central Regional Competition.
 In 2013, the Muñecas competed in the WFTDA Division Two playoffs.

 As roller derby continues to expand, there are now over 300 leagues from all over the world that compete in the WFTDA.
-In 2016, DCRD's All-Stars will travel to Utah, Georgia, Colorado, Texas and Kansas to compete.
+In 2017, DCRD's All-Stars will travel to Louisiana, Georgia, Texas, and Washington State.